Kyiv's central district rocked by blasts second time in week | Law-Order

 - Ukraine

-The central Shevchenkivskyi district of Ukraine's capital was rocked by blasts early on Monday for the second time in a week, with Mayor Vitalii Klitshchko saying several residential buildings were damaged.
+The central Shevchenkivskyi district of Ukraine's capital was rocked by blasts on Monday for the second time in a week during the city's busy morning hours, with Mayor Vitali Klitshchko saying several residential buildings were damaged.
+Several blasts hit the district after 8 a.m.
+(0500 GMT), when many people rush to work or school, just over an hour after the first wave of explosions hit some residential buildings.

 "Rescuers are on the site," Klitshchko said on the Telegram messaging service, adding that as a result of what he said was a drone attack, a fire also broke out in a non-residential building.
 There was no immediate information on casualties.